cgwire/kitsu/docs/getting-started-production/README.md

 Other files like `.pdf`, `.zip`, `.rar`, `.ma` or `.mb` however, they need to be downloaded to be reviewed.

-If you have defined a **FPS** for the production, Kitsu will conform the uploaded video to this FPS.
+If you have defined a **FPS** for the production, Kitsu will conform to the uploaded video to this FPS.

-Otherwise the video will be compressed to 1080P, and 30mbits/sec.
+Otherwise, the video will be compressed to 1080P, and 30mbits/sec.

 Click on the "Attach preview" button, the explorer opens and lets you choose your file.